-Many corporate executives are accustomed to public speaking, whether it be to large crowds, boardrooms full of colleagues, or a potential new client.
+Many corporate executives are accustomed to public speaking, whether it be too large crowds, boardrooms full of colleagues, or a potential new client.

-Such executives might have these presentation skills down to a fine art, and feel confident that they’re transferable to any speaking situation.
+Such executives might have these presentation skills down to fine art and feel confident that they’re transferable to any speaking situation.

 Often, despite not having any media training, executives feel well equipped to face the cameras, should they be requested to participate in an interview.